 How does AI governance affect ROI?

-Strong AI governance increases project success rates by 60% and ensures sustainable returns.
+Strong AI governance increases project success rates and ensures sustainable returns.
 Companies with board-level AI oversight and clear risk management frameworks see twice the ROI compared to those without structured governance.

 What are the top risks in AI adoption?